konturio/geocint-runner/DOCUMENTATION.md

 	git pull https://github.com/konturio/geocint-openstreetmap.git
 ```

-Next, you need to create a folder where you will store the custom part of the pipeline (for exmple `geocint-custom`) and initialize the repository.
+Next, you need to create a folder where you will store the custom part of the pipeline (for example `geocint-custom`) and initialize the repository.
 The custom part is a git repository (folder) with a set of files necessary to execute the pipeline.
 ```shell
 	mkdir /your_working_directory/geocint-custom